Table of Contents

 What Exactly Happened?
 The Defender False End-of-Life Alert

-According to the Techradar article, the SQL Server 2017 and 2019 customers receive wrong notifications about support ending for both versions due to the Microsoft Defender bug.
-This bug has been impacting Microsoft Defender customers with these SQL Server versions.
-However, Microsoft has acknowledged this issue on 9th October, 2025 (almost 24 hours after the issue was confirmed), and stated that this is a code issue caused by some recent change to end-of-support software.
+According to Techradar, the SQL Server 2017 and 2019 customers receive wrong notifications about support ending for these versions due to a bug in Microsoft Defender.
+Microsoft has acknowledged this issue on 9th October, 2025 (almost 24 hours after the issue was occurred), and stated that this is a code-related issue caused by some recent change to end-of-support software.
 The company added that they are working to find a fix for this issue and will share an update once it is available.

 Despite Microsoft Defender mistakenly flagging an incident alert as false, it caused concern and additional workload for many enterprise database admins.
-They started checking their systems, started running security patching, created backups of their databases, and used DBCC CHECKDB tools to check and confirm that everything was working fine.
+They started checking their systems, running security patching, and creating backups of their databases.

 The incorrect alert came just after Microsoft had released the preview and first test version of SQL Server 2025.
-Since many organization were already busy in testing the new version, this wrong alerts created extra confusion.
-This made them pause the testing of new features in SQL Server 2025 and started verifying the support timelines, run integrity checks to ensure that their server environment is risk free.
+Since many organizations were already busy in testing the new version, this wrong alert created extra confusion.
+This made them pause the testing of new features in SQL Server 2025 and started verifying the support timelines and running integrity checks to ensure that their server environment is risk-free.

 What if the Integrity Checks Fail and SQL Database gets Corrupted?

 In cases where the SQL database gets corrupted, a reliable SQL repair tool can come in handy.
-To repair and recover corrupt database (MDF and NDF) files of SQL Server, there are a number of tools available in the market.
+To repair and recover corrupt SQL database (MDF and NDF) files, there are a number of tools available in the market.
 Among them, Stellar Repair for MS SQL is one of the admin-trusted tools that can repair MDF and NDF files of any size and in any condition.
-It can help you recover the tables, stored procedures, indexes, and other objects from corrupt SQL database file with complete precision.
-So whether you’re using SQL Server 2016, 2017, 2019, or any other, this repair tool can help you fix corruption issues in the SQL database with ease.
+It can help you recover tables, stored procedures, indexes, and other objects from corrupt SQL database file with complete precision.
+So, whether you’re using SQL Server 2016, 2017, 2019, or any other, this repair tool can help you fix corruption issues in the SQL database with ease.

 Conclusion

-A false report by Windows Defender caused panic among the database administrators.
-This incident reminded everyone of the importance of being aware and ready to ensure smooth operations of SQL Server.
-Users first verify such misleading alerts, before taking any counter step.
-If in case, due to this alert, you’re trying to migrate your SQL Server 2017 or 2019 to latest version and facing any issues with the database, then take the help of a reliable SQL database repair and recovery tool.
+A false alert by Windows Defender on the SQL Server 2017 and 2019 end-of-life caused panic among the database administrators.
+In case of such alerts, it is recommended that admins first verify such misleading alerts, before taking any counter step.
+If in case, there are issues within the database, then take the help of a reliable SQL database repair and recovery tool.

 About The Author